The Delhi High Court Reinforces the Bar on Unilateral Appointment of Arbitrators

 LEGALITY OF DATA MONETIZATION BY DIGITAL PLATFORMS

-Sreenitya The phrase “data is the new oil” is a new business expression associated with aggregation and analysis of personal data generated from various users of different digital platform which are sold to several data brokers, advertisers, financial institutions, etc.[1] Many networking sites like, Google, Meta, and other related platforms, known as digital platforms (“Digital […]
+By Sreenitya The phrase “data is the new oil” is a new business expression associated with aggregation and analysis of personal data generated from various users of different digital platform which are sold to several data brokers, advertisers, financial institutions, etc.[1] Many networking sites like, Google, Meta, and other related platforms, known as digital platforms […]

 UNILATERAL APPOINTMENT OF ARBITRATORS